 A UPC barcode is a unique series of black and white vertical lines.
 Together, they create a visual representation of the GTIN-12 number associated with a given product.
 The barcode is one of the two essential parts of a UPC.

-This barcode can be scanned by barcode scanners and many smartphones, provided they use an app that scans barcodes.
+This barcode can be scanned by barcode scanners, smartphones, and tablets provided they use an app that scans barcodes.

 GTIN is an abbreviation for Global Trade Identification Number.
 Unlike an SKU (more on that in a moment), a GTIN is internationally recognized.
 To get a GTIN, you’ll have to pay to license your product with GS1 (the Global Standards Organization), the only organization that assigns them.